whiskishivers/wxbot/README.md

 `/wx set zone` - Set the zone(s) from which alerts should be posted.
 For more info, visit weather.gov

 ## Area/Zone parameter examples
-You can find specific identifiers on weather.gov.
-Multiple identifiers can be added, just separate them with a comma.
-If your syntax is invalid, the bot will notify you.
+You can look up area and zone identifiers on the [NWS alerts page](https://alerts.weather.gov/).
+The commands can support multiple IDs when separated by commas.

-Alerts for the state of California: `/wx set area CA`
+Alerts for the entire state of California: `/wx set area CA`

 Alerts for Hawaii coastal and land areas: `/wx set area HI,PH`

-Alerts for Washington and Montana `/wx set area WA,MT`
+Alerts for Albany and Bronx counties in New York: `/wx set zone NYC001,NYC005`